 When you file a divorce, paternity or for child support in the state of Florida, the Court requires each party provide the financial documents necessary to obtain an accurate picture of that party’s true income along with documentation of the cost of health insurance covering the child (if any) and verification of any child care costs in order to properly calculate child support.

-The attorneys of Morgan and Barbary will assist you in understanding all the factors the Court will utilize in calculating child support under the Guidelines, and will provide you with an accurate estimate of your child support obligation.
+Attorney Clay Morgan of M&B Family Law & Mediation Services will assist you in understanding all the factors the Court will utilize in calculating child support under the Guidelines, and will provide you with an accurate estimate of your child support obligation.